bvnme/ddl/README.md

-Oracele SQL Developer имеет встроенный генератор DDL для экспорта объектов базы данных. Оказывается, можно достаточно просто использовать его для резервного копирования объектов БД, создав небольшое приложение командной строки.

-Пример вызова:
+# Oracle DDL Generator

+If you are using free Oracle SQL Developer you might have found its object export very powerful.
+It would be handy to have a similar instrument to run from shell, rather than from GUI.
+I could not find one, so I chose to reuse Oracle java libraries from SQL Developer app and to write a tiny command line exporter.

+Usage:

-./export.sh -c "jdbc:oracle:thin:@192.168.120.141:1521:sma3" -u system
--p password -s EAS_RU_2_16 -t TABLE -n FILES
+./export.sh -c "jdbc:oracle:thin:@192.168.120.141:1521:devel" -u system -p password -s SCHEMA -t TABLE -n MYTABLE